Enhanced joint sparsity via Iterative Support Detection: The Proposed Model and Corresponding Algorithm

 $\bullet$ Step 1: we optimize $x^{i}$ with $w$ (or $T$) fixed (initially $\vec{1}$): this is a convex problem in terms of $X$.

-$\bullet$ Step 2: we determine the value of $w$ according to the current $X$ via a support detection operation.
-The value of $w$ will be used in the Step $1$ of the next iteration. \\
+$\bullet$ Step 2: we update $w$ using the current $X$ as reference via a support detection operation.
+The $w$ will be used in the Step $1$ of the next iteration. \\

 Step 2 estimates the true nonzero rows from the rough intermediate estimated results of Step 1, and therefore called ``support detection".
 Our algorithm starts from initializing $w^{(0)}=\vec{1}$.
-In the first iteration, we obtain a solution $X^{(1)}$, which amounts to the solution obtained by solving the plain $\ell_{2,1}$ model (\ref{eq:l21_0}).
-Then we obtain the weight $w^{(1)}$ using $X^{(1)}$ as the reference.
-In the following iterations, we obtain the final solution with the updated weights.
-Therefore ISD in fact decouples the estimation of $w$ and $X$ by an alternative scheme.
-We name this multi-stage convex relaxation procedure as iterative support detection based joint sparsity algorithm (ISDJS).
+In the first iteration, we obtain a solution $X^{(1)}$, which is the solution obtained by solving the plain $\ell_{2,1}$ model (\ref{eq:l21_0}).
+Then we achieve the weight $w^{(1)}$ using $X^{(1)}$ as the reference.
+In the following iterations, we refine the intermediate solutions with the updated weights.
+In fact ISD decouples the estimation of $w$ and $X$ by an alternative scheme.
+We denote this multi-stage convex relaxation procedure as iterative support detection based joint sparsity algorithm (ISDJS).